Sinem Banna: Overview

 Sinem Banna had her first solo exhibition in 1995 in Taksim Square in Istanbul, Turkey.
-Since then, Banna has showed her work throughout Europe and the United States.
+Since then, she has shown her work throughout Europe and the United States.
 Exhibitions include those in the US cities of San Francisco, New York, New Mexico, and Los Angeles.

 Internationally, Banna's exhibitions include the European cities of Istanbul, Nice, Copenhagen, Elsinore, and the 2004 Athens Olympics where Banna was selected as a cultural ambassador of art for the United States and Turkey.
 Upon this, Banna showed her work "Shadows at Noon" at the 2004 Athens Olympics, and received a grant under The Artiade "Olympics of Visual Art".

 Sinem Banna has been reported by US and international media-- including the New York Times, CNN Turkey, the San Francisco Examiner, SF Weekly, and newspaper distributors in Europe including Cumhuriyet, Milliyet, and Sabah.
 In addition to printed publications, Banna's lectures, talks, and interviews have appeared on news channels and public radio stations.

 Selected public works and site-specific installations

 1994

 Banna was awarded a Grant under the Lef Foundation for her work the "Almanac Project", "San Francisco talks with different voices".
 This outdoor site-specific installation was located in front of the San Francisco Library in Civic Center, San Francisco, California.
-The work, d metal almanac with a seven-foot tall page, invited viewers and the public to put down their thoughts, in writing, on the artwork—thus constructing one large book of the voices of the San Francisco Community.
+The work, a metal almanac with a seven-foot tall page, invited viewers and the public to put down their thoughts, in writing, on the artwork—thus constructing one large book of the voices of the San Francisco Community.